esoterra/physical-units/README.md

 Units represented this way are encoded using 7 base exponents and 18 **additional** exponents for the derived units!
-This is **NOT** a minimal encoding of the unit information but the redundancy allows us to distinguish between `"N"` and `"kg m / s²"`.
+This is **NOT** a minimal encoding of the unit information but the redundancy allows us to distinguish between `"N"` and `"kg⋅m/s²"`.

 > [!NOTE]
 > The `derived` module provides representations of the base and derived SI units in terms of base and derived units